-One of These flower shaped scarf organizers also hangs in my closet to keep scarves organized.
+One of these flower shaped scarf organizers also hangs in my closet to keep..you guessed it, scarves organized.
 Just glancing at it I know exactly what I have to choose from.

 I even hang my favorite belt on it that I use every day.

-I have a few baskets similar to these, and they are used to store belts or scarves that I don’t use often but use frequently enough to not be stored with out-of-season clothes.
+You can use baskets to store belts or scarves that you don’t use often enough but also don’t want to store them with out-of-season clothes.

-I store underwear, workout clothes, socks and pajamas in drawers, so they are not in my closet.
+Underwear, workout clothes, socks and pajamas are best in drawers, so they are not taking space up in the closet.
 If you are looking to keep those smaller items organized, try these organizers.

-For my daily used jewelry, I have a small jewelry box on my bathroom counter.
+For jewelry, I have a small jewelry box on my bathroom counter.
 I almost always wear earrings, so I store a few current favorite there.

 For my necklaces and other less frequently used earrings, I made a DIY jewelry board years ago, but it functions similar to the above-pictured jewelry board.

 And finally, my favorite part of this entire post!
 You have prepped yourself and the closet, it is time to purchase what you will be wearing.

 I have tried Pinterest, Stitch Fix and going on major clothes hunts in popular retail stores but none of them worked as well as a capsule wardrobe building program I found out about a few years ago.